Rolling Loud New York 2022: Five hype-worthy moments from the hip-hop festival

 A$AP’s performance also resulted in a viral moment as the rapper leapt into a mosh pit during the performance and then struggled to remove himself from the raging crowd.
 Luckily, he made it out in one piece.

-Offset joined Future for a rain-themed closing set
+Offset joined Future for a rain-themed performance

 Finally, Future closed out the festival on Sunday (September 25) with a six-song set, which was ultimately cut short after a rainstorm caused the festival to implement an emergency weather evacuation.
 Moments before the downpour, the famed rapper performed tracks ‘Stick Talk’, ‘New Level’ and ‘Jumpman’.